Jacksgong/okcat/README.md

 # OkCat

+An powerful log processor.

+---

-The adb logcat handler is just update to JakeWharton's nice pidcat and we adapt it for more features.
+The adb logcat handler is just update to JakeWharton's nice pidcat and I adapt it for more features.

+You can using this log processor with define you own `log-line-regex` and it can work for any log: iOS, Android, Backend, etc.

-You can using this to do many things for logs:
+You can using powerful tool to do many things for logs:

 - highlight some keywords
 ![](https://github.com/Jacksgong/okcat/raw/master/arts/highlight-demo.png)